 Crassula corallina subsp. corallina, Crassula dasyphylla, Crassula simiana, Creusa corallina, Tetraphyle corallina

-Crassula corallina is a succulent with branched, erect or procumbent stems that grow up to 3.2 inches (8 cm) long, rooting at the nodes.
-Leaves are fleshy, warty, and green, grey-green to grey-brown with a white waxy covering at the apex.
+Crassula corallina is a succulent with branched erect or procumbent stems that grow up to 3.2 inches (8 cm) long, rooting at the nodes.
+The thick fleshy leaves are warty, green, grey-green to grey-brown, and with a white waxy covering at the apex.
 They are obovate to elliptic, rhombic in cross-section, about 0.2 inches (0.5 cm) long and 0.15 inches (0.4 cm) wide.
-Flowers are urn-shaped, white or cream-colored, with petals fused shortly at the base and recurved tips.
+Flowers are urn-shaped, white or cream-colored, with petals fused at the base and recurved tips.
 They appear in terminal clusters from spring to mid-summer.

 The specific epithet "corallina" means "coral-like" and derives from the Latin word "corallium," meaning "coral," and refers to the leaves that have a coral-like appearance.

 How to Grow and Care for Crassula corallina